Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: large- ``unconventional'' fixed-points in

+Our fixed-points differ from those in \cite{Jepsen:2020czw} in that our fixed-points are large-$N$ saddle points in integer dimension $d=3$, while the fixed-points there were perturbative finite $N$ fixed-points studied in $d=3-\epsilon$.
+So if we were to find limit cycles in our model, it would be quite interesting, and there could be a formal holographic dual to such RG flows.

-$O(M)$ theories based on non-integer values of $M$ have recently been given a physical interpretation in \cite{Binder2020}, and have attracted some attention recently \cite{Jepsen:2020czw, Jepsen:2021rhs}.
-In this appendix, we describe fixed points of our theory in the limit of large $N$ and finite $M$, obtained by analytically continuing the fixed point solutions to the beta function for $M>0$ to finite non-integer values of $M$.
-The fixed point solutions are depicted schematically in Figure \ref{fig:spooky}.
-We find non-unitary fixed points with whose stability matrix $\partial_{\lambda_i}\beta_j$ has a pair of complex eigenvalues, similar to some of the fixed points in \cite{Jepsen:2020czw}.
-Our fixed points differ from those in \cite{Jepsen:2020czw} in that our fixed points are large $N$ saddle points in integer dimension $d=3$, so in this sense, they are more physical.
-Unfortunately, in our model, we were not able to find fixed point with purely imaginary eigenvalues of the stability matrix -- which would indicate a Hopf point -- hence we do not expect to find any limit cycles.\footnote{We thank Fedor Popov and Igor Klebanov for discussions on this point.}
+The fixed-point solutions are depicted schematically in Fig. \ref{fig:spooky}.
+We find non-unitary fixed-points with whose stability matrix $\partial_{\lambda_i}\beta_j$ has a pair of complex eigenvalues, similar to some of the fixed-points in \cite{Jepsen:2020czw}.
+Unfortunately, however, we do not find any fixed-points with purely imaginary eigenvalues, hence we do not expect limit cycles in the theory.\footnote{We thank Fedor Popov and Igor Klebanov for discussions on this point.} We also studied the fixed-points in the range $-3<M<0$, and did not find any fixed-point with purely imaginary eigenvalues.
+For $M<-3$, the inverse metric $T$ in Eq. \eqref{inverse-metric} is negative definite, so no unconventional fixed-points are possible.

+the fixed-points in the main text correspond to symmetry groups with integer values of $M$ and $N$, and therefore may describe phase transitions of some as-yet unknown, but not unconventional, statistical models that generalize the classic models such as the tricritical Ising model in a straightforward way -- they may be considered exotic only to the extent that presumably require the tuning of several chemical potentials, rather than just one.